-1. Introduction
+1 Introduction

-After the island of New Guinea, Nigeria is one of the most linguistically diverse countries on earth.
+Nigeria is one of the most linguistically diverse countries on earth.
 There are nearly five hundred languages, and some of those have a considerable range of dialects.
-It is the meeting place of three of Africa's four language phyla, Niger-Congo, Nilo-Saharan and Afroasiatic.
-Nigeria has one of the most widely spoken languages in Sub-Saharan Africa, Hausa, and severely endangered languages whose last speakers are now very old.
+It is the meeting place of three of Africa's four major language phyla, Niger-Congo, Nilo-Saharan and Afroasiatic.
+Nigeria is the core area for one of the most widely spoken languages in Sub-Saharan Africa, Hausa, as well as severely endangered languages whose last speakers are now very old.
 Yet its languages remain very poorly researched; compared with the effort that has gone into the indigenous languages of Europe, the Americas or Australia, Nigeria is barely known.
 The papers in this book serve to report on some aspects of current research into minority languages; and this general introduction is intended to provide an overview of the situation in the country as a whole.

-2. The research agenda
+2 The research agenda

-According to the most recent surveys (Blench 2011), Nigeria has some four hundred and eighty-eight languages.
-Of these, perhaps twenty are severely endangered and as many as two hundred are threatened.
+According to the most recent surveys (Blench 2011), Nigeria has some four hundred and eighty-nine languages.
+Of these, perhaps twenty are severely endangered or moribund and as many as two hundred are threatened.
+The term 'threatened' is adopted rather than the more precise categories given in many textbooks, as in many cases, the sociolinguistic data is too weak to assign a clear category.
+The poor state of documentation and publicly available information is made plain by the online UNESCO Atlas of Endangered Languages, which records a mere twenty-nine endangered languages for Nigeria, helpfully mis-spelling the reference names of some of them (Moseley 2010).
 There are as few as ten reference dictionaries for major languages, and many of these are now very out of date.
-Dictionaries for Igbo and Yoruba tend to recycle the same material with variations in orthography rather than bringing new research to the table.
+Modern dictionaries for Igbo and Yoruba tend to recycle the same material with variations in orthography rather than bringing new research to the table.
 The only dictionary of Nupe available was published nearly a century ago (Banfield 1914-1916) and that of Efik is even older (Goldie 1862).
 There are more grammars, perhaps fifty, but many of these are written in outmoded theoretical frameworks and of little use.
+For example, the grammar of Kolokuma Ijo (Williamson 1965) is written in a Chomsky-like paradigm of formal linguistics and was much admired on publication.
+However, it omits to describe many important features of the language and mentions only briefly some of the more striking typological features, as well as being in a style inaccessible to speakers.
+Professor Williamson later regretted this and often mentioned a project to rewrite it in a more comprehensive and practical style, but this was never completed.
 The initiative of the Yobe language project, to make available dictionaries, grammars and oral literature online and in print in an accessible format is to be strongly welcomed and provides a model worth reproducing.